 Indian Ketogenic Diet: Desi Keto-Friendly Dosa Recipe

 Indians may find it easy to adapt their meals to the demands of the Ketogenic diet as we regularly use Keto-friendly ingredients like ghee and coconut oil in our meals.
 South Indian cuisine, in particular, makes use of the coconut oil abundantly.
 The oil is rich in healthy fats, which are said to improve the level of good cholesterol or high density lipoprotein (HDL) in the blood and reduce the levels of triglycerides and bad cholesterol.
 Dosa is the favoured breakfast food for South Indians around the world.
 This Keto-friendly dosa recipe replaces the rice flour for the batter with almond flour and includes fat-rich mozzarella and coconut milk in it.
 The almond flour also fulfills protein requirements while acting as a viable alternative to carb-rich rice flour.
+The recipe of Keto-friendly dosa below has been shared by Sahil Makhija on his YouTube channel 'Headbanger's Kitchen'.

 Also Read: Veg Keto Recipes: 6 Recipes for Perfect Indian Ketogenic Diet